How can you use a small business server?

 When setting up a server for small business, you have two main options on location:

-While it may seem like a no-brainer to just pay a one time fee and buy a server, there are pros and cons to each approach.
+While it may seem like a no-brainer to just pay a one time fee and buy a server, there are pros and cons to deploying an on-premises server for your small business.

 Running small business servers in your own office: